Once a 415-Pound High Schooler, Orlando Brown Now Is the Baddest OL in CFB

 Long before he became the most feared lineman in the Big 12—opponents voted him as one of the league's biggest trash-talkers—Brown's father, a hulking NFL star known as "Zeus," threatened to leave his eighth-grade game because he'd been playing too passively.

-And before a high-protein diet helped him slim down to 340, Brown was a 415-pound high school sophomore known for ordering late-night pizzas and chugging milk before bed.
+Years before a high-protein diet helped him slim down to 340, Brown was a 415-pound high school sophomore known for ordering late-night pizzas and chugging milk before bed.

-On and off the field, Brown has gone from one extreme to the other.
+Dedication in the weight room has enabled Brown to morph into one of the strongest linemen in the country, but the spring before Brown’s junior season at Peachtree Ridge, he was only squatting the bar.

-The spring before his junior season at Peachtree Ridge, he was only squatting the bar.
-But his dedication in the weight room has enabled Brown to morph into one of the strongest linemen in the country.
-And while his 1.7 GPA was among the reasons Tennessee cited when it withdrew its scholarship offer, after three years at Oklahoma, Brown boasts a 3.0.
+Even off the field, Brown has gone from one extreme to the other.
+His 1.7 grade-point-average is among the reasons Tennessee cited when it withdrew its scholarship offer 72 hours before National Signing Day in 2014.
+After three years at Oklahoma, Brown boasts a 3.0.

 "It's been a long journey," Brown told B/R. "My whole mindset is to keep getting better.
 When you reach a certain status in college football, people are happy if you're just able to maintain.
 But I don't want to maintain.
 I want to continue to improve.